SuperHeavyBallet/Ziva-Website/Ziva-Website/README.md

 # Today

+- Work on search bar
+--- Create Module
+--- Make it take in input value and output via Window Alert the value
-- Work on HomePage Banner Layout
+- Work on Top Banner
+--- Make a module
+--- Fix excessive width, overspilling

 - Create shoping cart list